 If you've already had a refund but it doesn't look quite right – just get in touch.
 Have your details to hand including any meter readings you took when you moved house or switched supplier.

 What happens to credit balances we can't refund

 Sometimes we struggle to find people who are owed money.
 If we've not been given an accurate meter reading to close your account or been told your new address if you've moved, we might not be able to refund your money.

 If you're not one of our customers anymore, but think you're owed money, please contact us.
 We'll refund you any money you're owed, no matter how long it's been since your account closed.

 If you're owed money by another supplier, you'll need to contact them to arrange a refund.
 My Energy Credit has useful advice on how to contact them.

 Requesting a refund

-If you'd like us to refund a credit back to you, you can use our online form.
+You can contact us if you'd like us to refund a credit back to you.
 Just so you know, it can take around two weeks for us to process your refund.